From Server-Based to Client-Based Machine Learning: A Comprehensive Survey: Introduction

-According to \cite{Newzoo2018}, by 2018, there are around 3 billion active smartphone users all over the world.
-So despite the use of traditional computers, the idea of doing machine learning on mobile devices has also emerged.
-For example, technologies such as face recognition, AI photographing, and voice assistant are all based on machine learning and popular among mobile phones.
-To support these applications, a well-performed machine learning model is first trained on servers using large amounts of data, and then sent to mobile devices to do inference and make predictions locally.
-This scheme brings all the burdens to the central servers, while wasting the computation and storage resources of mobile devices.
-Another fact is that the processors carried on mobile devices have already been powerful enough to support various kinds of tasks, including simple machine learning tools tasks which can actually be expressed as a series of matrix multiplication operations.
-Under this circumstance, making use of so much computing power and so much user data through machine learning seems to be an exciting and urgent task.
-What's more, frameworks for deep learning on mobile devices such as TensorFlow Lite has already been popular.
-The above evidences have shown that it is entirely possible to deploy a distributed machine learning task on mobile devices.
-Comparing with traditional centralized machine learning or server-based distributed machine learning, one main advantage of mobile distributed machine learning is that it can reduce the burden on servers by making use of idle resources on mobile devices.
-For those data whose amount is very large but only have low information density, they are not suitable for being uploaded to servers.
-Now mobile distributed machine learning enables them to contribute to the machine learning model as they can now be processed locally to extract valuable and high-density information.
+Meanwhile, with rapid proliferation and development of mobile devices, the idea of doing machine learning tasks on mobile devices has also emerged.
+For example, applications, such as face recognition and speech recognition, are all based on machine learning and are common among mobile phones.
+To support these applications, a full-sized machine learning model is first trained on servers using large amounts of data, and then it is tailored and delivered to mobile devices to do inference and make predictions locally.
+This framework brings all the burdens to the central servers, wasting the resources of mobile devices, whose processors, memory space, and disk space are now powerful and abundant enough to support various kinds of computation tasks.
+In addition, many off-the-shelf machine learning frameworks (\eg, the TensorFlow Lite module in TensorFlow~\cite{tensorflow2015-whitepaper}) are now available.
+Developers can now readily adopt these end-to-end tools to build machine learning models for their mobile applications.
+The above evidences have shown that it is feasible to deploy distributed training tasks on mobile devices, which is also called client-based training.

-Another important topic is data privacy.
-In machine learning area, the training data stored on servers are mainly obtained from users' uploads, which may include some of the users' sensitive data, such as the input words.
-The leak of sensitivity information can bring security risks to users.
-However, sensitive data may contain some useful information that can further improve the products.
-In machine learning area, most existing works that are based on centralized machine learning or traditional distributed machine learning are still using centralized data sets that are uploaded anonymously through the network and stored on a server or a data center.
-This causes the data being exposed to high risk of cyber attacks and insider attacks\cite{popa2011cryptdb, popa2012cryptdb, popa2014building}.
-Some advanced attacks\cite{shokri2017membership, nasr2018machine} which have occurred recently are able to infer information from the final trained model and thus require us to perform a more complicated training process to get rid of them.